Open the doors to exploration.

-The biology major presents a wealth of opportunities.
-From investigating the molecular genetics of microbes to observing the wildlife of the Galapagos Islands, the biology major can meet you where your passions lie, open doors for exploration, and pave the way to an exciting career.
-Our research intensive program will prepare you to think like a scientist and creatively tackle tomorrow’s challenges in the life sciences.
+From investigating the molecular genetics of microbes to observing the wildlife of the Galapagos Islands, the biology major at Mary Washington can meet you where your passions lie and pave the way to an exciting career.
+Our research-intensive program will prepare you to think like a scientist and creatively tackle tomorrow’s challenges in the life sciences.

 The minor in biology requires 22 credits in core and elective biology courses.
 You’ll take at least three 300- to 400-level biology courses, two with a laboratory component.